mahdimma/Work-Flow-Manager/README.md

    python main.py
    ```

+## Features

+- **User Authentication**: Login interface supporting multiple user types.
+- **Persian Date & Time**: Displays and manages tasks using Jalali calendar for Persian date formatting.
+- **Roles & Permissions**: Role-based access control for employees, managers, and senior managers.
+- **Task Management**: Users can add, view, edit, and update tasks with start and end times.
+- **Scoring System**: Managers can score tasks and view average scores.
+- **Database Persistence**: Utilizes SQL Server for storing user and task information.

 ## Usage

 Upon running `main.py`, the Work-Flow-Manager application will launch, displaying a graphical interface.

 **In the first run, a window containing the ID and password of the first user will be displayed.**

+### User Roles and Functionality

+1. **Employee**:
+   - View tasks assigned to them.
+   - Add new tasks with start and end times.
+   - See scores assigned to completed tasks.

+2. **Manager**:
+   - Access all unapproved tasks.
+   - Approve or reject tasks.
+   - Assign scores and importance levels to tasks.

+3. **Senior Manager**:
+   - Add and edit user accounts.
+   - View and manage tasks and users across the system.
+   - Update user scores and display average scores.

 ## Configuration